Author – Varun Raval, Cloud Engineer Intern

 Other Features

-- The Investigation Tool helps you understand the scope and root cause of a particular threat.
+There are various other features in Azure Sentinel.
+In brief, these features are:- The Investigation Tool helps you understand the scope and root cause of a particular threat.
 You can drill down into the data for any event you want to investigate.

 - Azure Notebooks are free hosted service to develop and run Jupyter notebooks in the cloud without installation.
 It allows you to look into common investigative steps.